Kuswar: Mangalore

 The kuswar of Mangalorean Catholics also has traditional recipes.
 Neuero or Neuries are puffs stuffed with plums, nuts, and fried theel (sesame) and sugar.
 Kidyo or Kulkuls are curly concoctions dipped in sugar treacle, Pathekas are savoury of green nandarkai bananas.
 Simple salted or sweetened Tukdi (Diamond Cuts), theel Laadus and Golios are other items found in kuswar.
 Macaroons is what Manglore is famous for and the subtle flavoured Rose Biscuits are a favourite.
 The Rich Plum Cake takes the better part of a week to make.
-Candied fruit, plums, currents, raisins are cut and soaked in rum.
+Candied fruit, plums, currents and raisins are cut and soaked in rum.
 Flour is sieved and gently warmed in the sun.
 Nuts are shelled and chopped and families make the cake together.
 Jobs are allotted; one whips up the eggs while another creams the butter and sugar, cake tins are lined, and a strong pair of arms are requested to do the final mixing and stirring.
 The Mitais, Mandas, Ushae, Pitae & Manni are well-known, sweet dishes included in the kuswar.

+Mumbai (Bombay), Thana (Trombay) & Vasai (Bassein)

+The koswad of Bombay East Indian Catholics also includes recipes like thali sweets, donuts, date rolls etc. These are not found among Goans of southern Konkan, Mangaloreans or Karwaris of Carnataca & Damanese of Damaon, Dio & Silvassa.